Margaret (2011 film): Plot

 A 17-year-old Manhattan student, Lisa Cohen, shopping on the Upper West Side, interacts with bus driver Gerald Maretti as she runs alongside his moving bus; he allows himself to become distracted, leading him to fatally strike a pedestrian, Monica Patterson, who subsequently dies in Lisa's arms.
 Initially, Lisa reports to the police that the driver had a green traffic signal, but later, out of remorse, changes her story.

 Lisa has a rocky relationship with her mother Joan, an actress who has recently found success starring in a play.
 They fight sporadically and Lisa is ambivalent toward Joan's success in theater and her new boyfriend Ramon.
 Meanwhile, Lisa is in a back-and-forth discussion with her father over an upcoming trip to his home.
-Lisa's life takes various turns: she flirts with her math teacher, Aaron Caije, which later results in them having sex, her decision to lose her virginity to classmate Paul Hirsch, and various vehement debates with classmates about politics and terrorism.
-Much later, she tells Caije, in the presence of another teacher, that she had an abortion and was not sure who the father was, mentioning there were several possibilities.
+Lisa's life takes various turns: she involves herself in various vehement debates with classmates about politics and terrorism, decides to lose her virginity to her classmate, Paul, and flirts with her math teacher, Mr. Caije, which later results in them having sex.
+Much later, she tells him, in the presence of another teacher, that she had an abortion and was not sure who the father was, mentioning there were several possibilities.

 Lisa confronts Maretti at his home.
 He pretends to have forgotten the details of the accident, but later reveals to her in anger that he does remember them, but believes he did nothing wrong.
 Lisa decides to pursue his firing with passion.
 Alongside Monica's best friend, Emily, and cousin, Abigail, Lisa ultimately becomes involved in a wrongful death lawsuit against the Metropolitan Transit Authority, seeking the dismissal of Maretti, who has caused two previous accidents, as well as monetary damages, which would be awarded to Abigail as Monica's next of kin.